apell74/sarcasm-detection-nlp/README.md

 - **They can be too short.** The Reddit comments we are dealing with are often responses to another comment, and therefore are often fairly short, many with only a handful of words and some with just one or two.
 When we are looking for sarcasm, this can be challenging for a model to understand.

 # Methods
 My modeling process features a wide range of methods, including Multinomial Naive Bayes, XGBoost, and two types of neural networks (multilayer perceptrons and long short-term memory).
-Preprocessing steps include tokenization, cleaning, lemmatization, and vectorization using both TF-IDF and Word2Vec.
+Preprocessing steps include tokenization, cleaning, lemmatization, and vectorization using both TF-IDF and Word2Vec embeddings.

+Our long short-term memory model is a type of Recurrent Neural Network (RNN), which recursively updates its hidden state to reflect context from previous inputs as well as the current input.
+The process is outlined in [this paper by Robin Schmidt](https://arxiv.org/abs/1912.05911).
+The Word2Vec embeddings I use for this model essentially employs a small neural network to derive similar and correlated words in a given sentence.
+This leads to dense vectors (in a lower-dimensional space) that will more accurately capture relationships between words.
+The process is described in [this paper from Tomas Mikolov et al](https://arxiv.org/abs/1301.3781v3).

 **Image: Most Common 25 Unigrams**